matloff/FarewellAddress/Address.md

 # Reflections

-Always, I have a few thoughts...
+As always, I have a few thoughts...

 ## On Teaching